 Hagerstown man charged in double shooting

 Jul.
-22—A Hagerstown man was arrested and charged Thursday in connection with a shooting that left two men injured this month, police said.
+23—A Hagerstown man was arrested and charged Thursday in connection with a shooting that left two men injured this month, police said.

 Raven Justin Cosley, 42, has been charged with two counts each of first- and second-degree assault and reckless endangerment, according to online court records.
 He also has three firearm-related charges.